harvard-lil/warcbench/README.md

 # WARCbench 🛠️

-A tool for exploring, analyzing, munging, recombining, and extracting data from WARC (Web ARChive) files.
+A tool for exploring, analyzing, transforming, recombining, and extracting data from WARC (Web ARChive) files.

 > [!WARNING]
 > WARCbench is currently under active development.
 Breaking changes are expected as the project moves toward an initial release.